MicrosoftDocs/azure-docs/articles/purview/how-to-automatically-label-your-content.md

 ---
-title: How to automatically apply sensitivity labels to your data
+title: How to automatically apply sensitivity labels to your data in Azure Purview
 description: Learn how to create sensitivity labels and automatically apply them to your data during a scan.
 author: ajaykar
 ms.author: ajaykar